Online care-team roles

 1

-Licensed clinician reviews goals, medical history, medications, allergies, contraindications, and whether peptide therapy is appropriate.
+Licensed clinician reviews goals, diagnoses, medications, allergies, pregnancy context, contraindications, and product-specific fit before a prescription decision.

 2

-Prescriber explains the product choice, FDA-approved versus compounded status when relevant, expected follow-up, and reasons treatment may be declined.
+Prescriber explains the active ingredient, route, FDA-approved versus compounded status when relevant, follow-up expectations, and why care may be declined or delayed.

 3

-Pharmacy channel provides prescription labeling, storage instructions, beyond-use or expiration details, and contact information for dispensing questions.
+Pharmacy channel provides labeling, storage, beyond-use or expiration details, dispensing questions, and product-quality escalation when medication is prescribed.

 4

-Care support helps route refill, shipment, record, payment, scheduling, and portal-message questions without giving unsafe dosing shortcuts.
+Support staff route intake updates, records, refill timing, shipment, payment, scheduling, and portal-message questions without giving unsafe dosing shortcuts.

 5

-Urgent pathways are defined for severe symptoms, allergic reactions, product-quality concerns, pregnancy questions, surgery, or new diagnoses.
+Urgent pathways are clear for severe symptoms, allergic reactions, pregnancy questions, surgery, new diagnoses, product problems, or emergency warning signs.

 Direct answer